Sanglorian/orcus/Orcus Advanced Options - current.md

 A skiff, 10 feet long, 4 feet wide, and 2 feet deep.
 The boat has one pair of oars, an anchor, a mast, and a lateen sail.
 The boat can hold up to four Medium creatures comfortably.

 **Careen:** Just after its driver's place in the initiative count, the skiff moves the same distance it moved last round -1.
-It may also start to turn to one side or the other.
+Additionally, roll 1d6; on a 1 the skiff turns 45 degrees to the left at the halfway point of its movement.
+On a 6 it turns 45 degrees to the right.
+On any other result, the movement is in a straight line.
 After it comes to a stop, it moves according to the current.

 ### Roller Juggernaut